 The Council owned a 12.5% share in Veritau North Yorkshire Limited at the start of the current year.
-The Council's Section 151 Officer sits on the company's board of directors.
+The Council's Section 151 Officer is chair of the company's board of directors.
 The principal activities of the company are the provision of internal audit, counter fraud and information governance services to the authorities within North Yorkshire.
-In 2015/16 Richmondshire District Council paid the company £95,721 for these services in year.
+In 2016/17 Richmondshire District Council paid the company £48,820 for these services in year.
 There was nothing outstanding at the year end.